v-antanovich/automation-practice-js/README.md

 ## How to start?

    1. Create account on GitHub аnd send your accountName to community chat (to add you as contributor)
+   2. Check email and accept invitation
-   2. Visit [repository](https://github.com/v-antanovich/automation-practice-js) and copy link https://github.com/v-antanovich/automation-practice-js.git
+   3. Visit [repository](https://github.com/v-antanovich/automation-practice-js) and copy link https://github.com/v-antanovich/automation-practice-js.git
-   3. Clone repository with command *git clone*
+   4. Clone repository with command *git clone*
-   4. Set user with command *git config* [more info](https://godelonline.sharepoint.com/Functions/ResearchAndDevelopment/SitePages/Workshop--Git-and-GitHub.aspx)
+   5. Set user with command *git config* [more info](https://godelonline.sharepoint.com/Functions/ResearchAndDevelopment/SitePages/Workshop--Git-and-GitHub.aspx)
-   5. Switch to dev branch with command *git checkout dev*
+   6. Switch to dev branch with command *git checkout dev*
-   6. Create own branch from dev branch with command *git checkout name-surname*
+   7. Create own branch from dev branch with command *git checkout name-surname*
-   7. Create folder for you solution and place all your code there
+   8. Create folder for you solution and place all your code there
-   8. Add all changes to stage with command *git add -A*
+   9. Add all changes to stage with command *git add -A*
-   9. Commit changes *git commit -m "your message"*
+   10. Commit changes *git commit -m "your message"*
-   10. Push the results with command *git push origin name-surname*
+   11. Push the results with command *git push origin name-surname*
-   11. Create merge-request from your branch to dev and add somebody to approve it
+   12. Create merge-request from your branch to dev and add somebody to approve it